 This is another HUGE benefit of homeschooling.
 We get to decide exactly what our calendar looks like instead of having it dictated by the public school system.
 We can go where we want, when we want, and never miss a beat in our studies.

-For example, we’re going to the beach in September.
-Normally, the kids would be back in school by then.
-But now, I’ve worked our schedule around our trip so that we’ll be free to just relax and have fun with family for the week.
+For example, our family took a beach trip in September.
+Normally, the kids would be back in school by then, meaning missed work.
+But with homeschooling, I was able to work our schedule around our trip so that we were free to just relax and have fun with family for the week.

 Beyond just travel, setting our calendar means we can have breaks when it makes sense for our family.
 We’ve opted for year-round homeschooling for now with short breaks in between.